CatherineBrett/project-4-frontend/README.md

 I moved on to some styling, and added in-built browser validation to the various forms, as well as an early return on the Create/Edit Group forms to prevent a user submitting the form if they had not selected any categories.
 (This needed handling differently to the text inputs, which could simply be given the `required` property.)
 I then updated the Your Account page to display the user’s username and email, plus the option to delete their account (see Challenges/Wins).

 I added some copy to the home page to explain what the app was for and how to use it, and then moved on to error handling.
-As usernames have to be unique, I added some logic to the signup handler to manage this: I made a variable, `username_taken`, by looking up the first – which, if present, would also be the only – user in the database with the same username that the new user was attempting to sign up with.
+As usernames have to be unique, I added some logic to the `sign_up` handler to manage this: I made a variable, `username_taken`, by looking up the first – which, if present, would also be the only – user in the database with the same username that the new user was attempting to sign up with.
 If nothing was found, `username_taken` would be falsy so no error would be produced.
 If the proposed username was present in the database, I returned “Username not available” and the form could not be submitted.

 ```py
 username_taken = (